If you’ve gotten a foreclosure notice of default and want to know what the heck is going on, keep reading.

 Back before US law required a notice of default, people were sometimes foreclosed on without any warning.

 In fact, it’s happened even in the past few years – at least one bank has accidentally foreclosed on the wrong property and kicked people out of their house without due process or warning.
-It’s even happened around Fort Thomas.
+It’s even happened around Cincinnati.

 The notice of default is a very important step within the foreclosure process that gives people with an interest in the property to step forward and claim their rights – before it’s too late.

 If you’ve received a notice of default, don’t wait.
 Time is definitely of the essence, and you should take action.

 Here are a few key steps you should take:

 This may sound obvious, but it’s probably the most important.
 Anyone in foreclosure is dealing with a lot of stress beyond just the property.
 These situations don’t happen overnight, and they take a while to solve.
 You’ll get through it by practicing good coping techniques and taking good care of yourself and your family.
 Panic leads to bad decisions, so stay cool.